 Where Adobe get this so wrong

-I had to log into the site recently because something had gone wrong, and there was a special offer to buy some stock photos.
+When I had to log into the site recently there was a special offer to buy some stock photos.

-If I were advising Adobe, I tell them that they were doing it all wrong with this.
+If I were advising Adobe, I tell them that they were doing this all wrong.
 I would tell them to move to a membership business model.
 I would sell membership to a “professional tools for making beautiful websites club”.
 Within that club, the customer would be offered the chance to buy lots of other cool things for their websites, such as matching fonts, PowerPoint templates, lead magnet templates and stock photos.
 Plus of course, the other fancy software that Adobe makes most of its money from.

 If you’re the CEO of Adobe, then this business advice is on the house, and you can see my fee rates on this page for a follow-up session…